 Keywords are the labels of your manuscript and critical to correct indexing and searching.
 Therefore the keywords should represent the content and highlight of your article.
 Use only those abbreviations that are firmly established in the field. e.g. DNA.
 Each word/phrase in keyword should be separated by a semicolon (;), not a comma (,).

-Example of novelty statement or the gap analysis statement in the end of Introduction section (after state of the art of previous research survey): “........ (short summary of background).......
+“........ (short summary of background)....... .....(put here state of the art or overview of previous researches similar to this research)..............
 A few researchers focused on .......
 There have been limited studies concerned on ........
 Therefore, this research intends to .................
 The objectives of this research are .........”.

-Results should be clear and concise.
+The results should be clear and concise.
 The results should summarize (scientific) findings rather than providing data in great detail.
-Please highlight differences between your results or findings and the previous publications by other researchers.
+Please highlight the differences between your results or findings and the previous publications by other researchers.
 The discussion should explore the significance of the results of the work, not repeat them.
 A combined Results and Discussion section is often appropriate.
 Avoid extensive citations and discussion of published literature.

-In discussion, it is the most important section of your article.
+In the discussion, it is the most important section of your article.
 Here you get the chance to sell your data.
 Make the discussion corresponding to the results, but do not reiterate the results.
 Often should begin with a brief summary of the main scientific findings (not experimental results).

 All publications cited in the text should be included as a list of references.
 References are sequentially numbered as they appear in the text.
 Reference numbers are indicated in square brackets.
 Please ensure that every reference cited in the text is also present in the reference list (and vice versa).
 Any references cited in the abstract must be given in full.
-Unpublished results and personal communications are not recommended in the reference list, but may be mentioned in the text.
+Unpublished results and personal communications are not recommended in the reference list, but maybe mentioned in the text.
 If these references are included in the reference list they should follow the standard reference style of the journal and should include a substitution of the publication date with either “Unpublished results” or “Personal communication”.
 Citation of a reference as 'in press' implies that the item has been accepted for publication.